 If you have a room where kids are going to be playing, you’ll want to consider safety concerns such as going cordless, using vinyl over aluminum for mini blinds, durability over style, etc.

-You’ll also want to consider tradeoffs like privacy vs the amount of light you want to control letting in.
-Roller shades for example are great at blocking damaging UV rays from the sun, but you can order them to have a certain opaqueness so that you can still the scenery outside.
+You’ll also want to consider tradeoffs like privacy vs. the amount of light you want to control letting in.
+Roller shades, for example, are great at blocking damaging UV rays from the sun, but you can order them to have a certain opaqueness so that you can still see the scenery outside.
 You might also want to consider having window coverings, like cellular shades, that can be top down bottom up, so you can let light in while also getting the privacy that you need.
 Here’s an example…

 Last but not least, you’ll want to consider price.
-The cost for window coverings runs the gamut.
-There are even suggestions made that you will want to spend 1-3% of the total cost of your home on window coverings.
+The costs for window coverings run the gamut.
+There are even suggestions made that you’ll want to spend 1-3% of the total cost of your home on window coverings.
 Here’s an interesting article you might want to check out regarding what to spend on window coverings.

-The point is though, that there is something for everyone when it comes to window coverings.
+The point is, though, that there’s something for everyone when it comes to window coverings.
 You have mini blinds on the low end to shutters or motorized blinds on the other.

-We hope this helps a bit as you begin to shop for window coverings and if there is anything we can do to be helpful please feel free to contact us at 650-773-7823 or drop us a line on our contact page.
-Alternatively, click the button below to take advantage of our summer sale!
+We hope this helps a bit as you begin to shop for window coverings in your home in the Bay Area, and if there’s anything we can do to be helpful, please feel free to contact us at 650-773-7823 or drop us a line on our contact page.